balloosnafoo/no-kicker/README.md

 ### Phase 1: User Authentication, league creation (~1 Day)
 I will implement a user authentication system based on the practices taught at App Academy.
-By the end of this phase users will be able to create accounts, log in, and create or join leagues that are open to them.
+By the end of this phase users will be able to create accounts, log in, and create.
 The app will be pushed to Heroku in order to begin ensuring functionality early on and throughout development.

 [Details][phase-one]